For One Violinist, Elevating Music By Black Composers Is A 20-Year Mission

 "It seemed as though, often, I wouldn't be taken as seriously as a composer steeped in the European tradition of music because of my jazz background," Childs says. "but that also had kind of a racial overtone to it."

 It's this attitude that Pine is trying to change with her Music by Black Composers project.
-She's working with the Curtis Institute of Music in Philadelphia, the Dallas Symphony's Young Strings program and Project STEP in Boston to introduce young musicians to composers and works that Billy Childs — who sits on the project's committee — says had to find on his own.
+She's working with the Curtis Institute of Music in Philadelphia, the Dallas Symphony's Young Strings program and Project STEP in Boston to introduce young musicians to composers and works that Billy Childs had to find on his own.

 "Alvin Singleton is really great, you know?"
 Childs says.
 "I love Bill Banfield's work.
 Jessie Montgomery is a great composer.
 Valerie Coleman.
 Tania León.
 One of my favorite pieces ever written is by George Walker, and it's a trombone concerto."